DouglasC2627/parroty/README.md

         3. The extension will analyze your open project and generate a draft `README.md` file based on its understanding of the project structure and content.
 This will be created in your project's root directory.

 ## Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also open an issue with the tag "enhancement".